Project Risk Management — An 8-Step Process to Success

 But, much like a surgeon is unable to perform surgery without the proper equipment, risk management also cannot operate off of knowledge alone.

-To this end, we highly suggest using dedicated project management tools like Plaky which have built-in risk registers that make it easy to manage and maintain the project’s risk registry.
+To this end, we highly suggest using a dedicated project management tool like Plaky to easily manage your projects and maintain the project’s risk registry.

 - Bisson, C. (2014).
 Risks aren’t always negative.
 PM Network, 28(8), 24–25.